Organisational Risk Consulting

 • Case Studies

-WHS Gap Analysis and Governance Review (WHS Review)
+WHS Gap Analysis and Governance Review

-Our approach is flexible and responsive to organisational context.
 Each WHS Review is tailored to the nature of the business, work environments, workforce profile, risk exposure, governance arrangements, and relevant third parties.
 This ensures findings and recommendations reflect how work is actually conducted, rather than how systems are intended to operate on paper.

-Where independent confirmation against ISO requirements alone is required, ISO internal auditing is offered as a separate, targeted assurance service.
+Where independent confirmation against ISO requirements alone is required, ISO internal auditing is offered as a separate, targeted service.

 What a WHS Review Provides